brendantodaro/US-COVID-deaths-by-age/README.md

 ## Data
 This data is a cumulative snapshot as of 4/5/2020.
 Cases with unknown ages were removed.
+Many states (such as MA, CA, etc.) do not report this death data by age.

 ### Florida
 |  Age | Case Count | Death Count | Death Rate |